-(2) Low input heat and small thermal deformation.
+(2) The process has low input heat and minimal thermal deformation.

-(4) The treatment part can be arbitrarily selected, such as deep holes, grooves and other special parts that can be treated by laser.
+(4) The treatment can be applied to specific parts such as deep holes, grooves, and other intricate areas that can be reached by laser.

-(5) The process does not require vacuum and no chemical pollution.
+(5) The process does not require a vacuum or result in chemical pollution.

-(6) During the laser treatment process, the surface layer undergoes martensite transformation and residual compressive stress exists, which improves its fatigue strength.
+(6) During the treatment, the surface layer undergoes martensite transformation and retains residual compressive stress, which enhances its fatigue strength.